-The Joint Brief shall be accompanied by a Joint Appendix of Objections (JAO)- i.e., evidentiary objections, if any, shall be made in a single, separate document presented in a four-column table as follows:
+The Joint Brief shall be accompanied by a Joint Appendix of Objections (JAO)-i.e., evidentiary objections, if any, shall be made in a single, separate

-Objector Evidence Objection (O) / Response (R) Ruling

-Plaintiff 1.
-"Scott O: Hearsay.
-S/O

-told Abigail that Zach R: Because Scott made this

-was his killer."
-(Scott statement under the belief of

-Decl. ¶ 8.) imminent death, it falls under

-the hearsay exception found in

-Federal Rule of Evidence

-804(b)(2).
+Objector Evidence Objection (O)/Response (R) Ruling Plaintiff 1.
+"Jane mailed the O: Lacks foundation.
+S/O contract in May 2017."
+R: Smith saw Mary mail it.
+(Smith Decl. ¶ 8.) (¶ 8.)

 Failure to comply with this formatting requirement will result in a waiver of the objections.
 Blanket or boilerplate objections will be overruled and disregarded.
 If any party has an objection to evidence that is claim- or case-dispositive, the party must state the objection in the appropriate section of the Joint Brief.
-Both parties are encouraged to include an explanation for why the objection should be overruled/sustained in the third column.